maxime-vds/E-commerce-v2/README.md

 - Node.js and npm installed on your development environment.
 - Strapi installed and configured for the backend.
 - Clone this repository to your local machine.
+-If you want to use the Strapi backend, you'll need to create your own administration and data.
 ---

 ## Getting Started